 They recommend displaying the more expensive items eye-level so they are the first products you take notice of.
 In addition, it’s easier for the customer to pick up a product from the middle shelves, so this area should be reserved for the products you most want them to buy.

 The upper store shelving is for cheaper brands that don’t bring in as much revenue, and bottom store shelves are for bigger products it would be dangerous to place high up.

 Ends of aisles are another area set aside for products you want to attract most attention to.
 Ideally, these should be changed regularly in line with your current promotions and also to create a sense of novelty.

-Your displays benefit from cross-merchandising – that is putting goods together that don’t necessarily belong in the same product category, and yet they are often bought together.
+Your retail displays benefit from cross-merchandising – that is putting goods together that don’t necessarily belong in the same product category, and yet they are often bought together.
 For example, a cookery book, a rolling pin and a packet of pastry mix.
 These items live in different parts of the store, but placing them together increases the likelihood that all three will be bought.